pjedge/longshot/README.md

     -V, --version             Prints version information

 OPTIONS:
     -b, --bam <BAM>                            sorted, indexed BAM file with error-prone reads -f, --ref <FASTA>                          indexed FASTA reference that BAM file is aligned to -o, --out <VCF>                            output VCF file with called variants.
-    -r, --region <string>                 Region in format <chrom> or <chrom:start-stop> in which to call variants (1- based, inclusive).
+    -r, --region <string>                      Region in format <chrom> or <chrom:start-stop> in which to call variants (1-based, inclusive).
     -p, --hap_bam_prefix <BAM>                 Write haplotype-separated reads to 3 bam files using this prefix:
                                                <prefix>.hap1.bam, <prefix>.hap2.bam, <prefix>.unassigned.bam
     -c, --min_cov <int>                        Minimum coverage (of reads passing filters) to consider position as a potential SNV. [default: 6]
     -C, --max_cov <int>                        Maximum coverage (of reads passing filters) to consider position as a potential SNV. [default: 8000]
     -q, --min_mapq <int>                       Minimum mapping quality to use a read. [default: 30] -a, --min_allele_qual <float>              Minimum estimated quality (Phred-scaled) of allele observation on read to use for genotyping/haplotyping. [default: 7.0]
     -y, --hap_assignment_qual <float>          Minimum quality (Phred-scaled) of read->haplotype assignment (for read separation). [default: 20.0]
     -Q, --potential_snv_cutoff <float>         Consider a site as a potential SNV if the original PHRED-scaled QUAL score for 0/0 genotype is below this amount (a larger value considers more potential SNV sites). [default: 20.0]
     -e, --min_alt_count <int>                  Require a potential SNV to have at least this many alternate allele observations. [default: 3]
     -E, --min_alt_frac <float>                 Require a potential SNV to have at least this fraction of alternate allele observations. [default: 0.125]
-    -L, --hap_converge_delta <float>      Terminate the haplotype/genotype iteration when the relative change in log- likelihood falls below this amount.
-Setting a larger value results in faster termination but potentially less accurate results. [default: 0.0001] -l, --anchor_length <int>             Length of indel-free anchor sequence on the left and right side of read realignment window. [default: 6]
+    -L, --hap_converge_delta <float>           Terminate the haplotype/genotype iteration when the relative change in log-likelihood falls below this amount.
+Setting a larger value results in faster termination but potentially less accurate results. [default:
+                                               0.0001]
+    -l, --anchor_length <int>                  Length of indel-free anchor sequence on the left and right side of read realignment window. [default: 6]
     -m, --max_snvs <int>                       Cut off variant clusters after this many variants.
-2^m haplotypes must be aligned against per read for a variant cluster of size m. [default: 3] -W, --max_window <int>                Maximum "padding" bases on either side of variant realignment window [default:
+2^m haplotypes must be aligned against per read for a variant cluster of size m. [default: 3] -W, --max_window <int>                     Maximum "padding" bases on either side of variant realignment window [default: 50]
-                                          50]
     -I, --max_cigar_indel <int>                Throw away a read-variant during allelotyping if there is a CIGAR indel (I/D/N) longer than this amount in its window. [default: 20] -B, --band_width <Band width>              Minimum width of alignment band.
 Band will increase in size if sequences are different lengths. [default: 20]
     -D, --density_params <string>              Parameters to flag a variant as part of a "dense cluster".
 Format
                                                <n>:<l>:<gq>.
 If there are at least n variants within l base pairs with
                                                genotype quality >=gq, then these variants are flagged as "dn" [default:
                                                10:500:50]
     -s, --sample_id <string>                   Specify a sample ID to write to the output VCF [default: SAMPLE] --hom_snv_rate <float>                 Specify the homozygous SNV Rate for genotype prior estimation [default:
                                                0.0005]
         --het_snv_rate <float>                 Specify the heterozygous SNV Rate for genotype prior estimation [default:
                                                0.001]
         --ts_tv_ratio <float>                  Specify the transition/transversion rate for genotype grior estimation [default: 0.5]
+    -P, --strand_bias_pvalue_cutoff <float>    Remove a variant if the allele observations are biased toward one strand (forward or reverse) according to Fisher's exact test.
+Use this cutoff for the two-tailed P-value. [default: 0.01]
     -d, --variant_debug_dir <path>             write out current information about variants at each step of algorithm to files in this directory
 ```

 ## usage examples